April 15: Annual Spring Gathering

 Francis Burns United Methodist Church, 5616 Farrow Rd., Columbia

-Our spring conference this year will focus on the distinction the Network makes between movement building and electoral work.
-The recent election has both Democrats and Republicans trying to redefine and rejuvenate their parties.
-It is an opportunity for a deeper discussion about the system we’re operating under and the crippling effects of money and gerrymandering on our democracy.
-We’ll take a deep dive into the fatal flaws of our political system and why the Network considers elections secondary to building a movement to make and sustain progressive change.
-The conference will be followed by social time and dinner.
-Stay tuned for more details.
+Join us for the SC Progressive Network’s 21st annual spring conference!
+The recent election is an opportunity for a deeper discussion about the system we’re operating under and the crippling effects of money and gerrymandering on our democracy.
+We’ll take a deep dive into state politics and discuss how we can realistically make and sustain progressive change.
+The program will be followed by dinner and social time.

-March 20: Charleston Progressive Network Chapter meeting (3rd Monday).
-For details, contact George Hopkins at email@example.com or 843-819-0066.
+April 25: NEW DATE!
+Charleston Progressive Network Chapter meeting (usually 3rd Monday, rescheduled for April).
+For details, contact George Hopkins at firstname.lastname@example.org or 843-819-0066.
 Stay in touch with Charleston chapter on Facebook.

-March 14, 6pm: Monthly meeting of Simple Justice/Black Lives Matter (2nd Tuesday), Modjeska Simkins House, 2025 Marion St.
+April 11, 6pm: Monthly meeting of Simple Justice/Black Lives Matter (2nd Tuesday), Union Baptist Church

 Sundays, 11am: Garden of Grace United Church of Christ welcomes you to their weekly services, 1020 Atlas Rd.